Email Marketing For Authors (Why, How, and Top Tips)

 What Are the Benefits of an Author Mailing List?

-There are many benefits to having a mailing list to regularly keep in touch with readers especially as a newer author.
+There are many benefits to having a mailing list, especially as a newer author.
 Here are some of those benefits for you to consider:

 Email is personal